What is SQL?

 char

-Maximum length of 8,000 characters.( Fixed length non-Unicode characters)
+length of 8,000 characters.( Fixed length non-Unicode characters)

 varchar

-Maximum of 8,000 characters.(Variable-length non-Unicode data).
+of 8,000 characters.(Variable-length non-Unicode data).

 varchar(max)